ShahinQazvineh/ShahinQazvineh/README.md

 **`I Identify as a Researcher`**

-I'm a researcher in Structural Health Monitoring, a Python Instructor, and a part-time Data Scientist.
-So, basically, I share my ML projects here!
+I'm a researcher in Structural Engineering, a Python Instructor, and a part-time Data Scientist.
+So, I share my ML projects here!

    <p align="left">
       <a href="https://github.com/ShahinQazvineh?tab=followers">